Skip to main content

 Normal Mode

-This is my preferred mode, just run the heat pump at full beans for the entirety of the hot water run.
+In normal mode, the heat pump runs at full beans for the entirety of the hot water run.

 Here is the data from my OpenEnergyMonitor full monitoring rig during a ‘Normal’ run.

-Which took around 60 minutes to run, peaking at over 7kW heat output (for max 2.5kW electrical input).
+Which took around 60 minutes to run, peaking at 7kW-8kW heat output (for max 2.5kW electrical input).

 ECO Mode